Decoding the Lewis Structure of Chloroform: A Deep Dive

 Q: Can the chlorine atoms in chloroform form double bonds with the carbon atom?

-A: No. The chlorine atoms have a full octet of electrons in their Lewis structure, making double or triple bond formation unnecessary and energetically unfavorable.
+A: No. In practice, the chlorine atoms have a full octet of electrons in their Lewis structure, making double or triple bond formation unnecessary and energetically unfavorable.
 The chlorine atoms are already stable with their eight valence electrons.

 Q: How does the Lewis structure help predict the properties of chloroform?